taoensso/telemere/wiki/6-FAQ.md

 > [GraalVM](https://en.wikipedia.org/wiki/GraalVM) is a JDK alternative with ahead-of-time compilation for faster app initialization and improved runtime performance, etc.

-Yes, this shouldn't be a problem.
+**Yes**, this shouldn't be a problem.

 # Does Telemere work with Babashka?

 > [Babashka](https://github.com/babashka/babashka) is a native Clojure interpreter for scripting with fast startup.

-Not currently, though support should be possible with a little work.
+**No**, not currently - though support should be possible with a little work.
 The current bottleneck is a dependency on [Encore](https://github.com/taoensso/encore), though that could actually be removed (also offering benefits re: library size).

 If there's interest in this, please [upvote](https://github.com/taoensso/roadmap/issues/22) on my open source roadmap.